tagion/tagion/docs/gov/glossary/index.md

 A user-interface to make changes to the [database](/gov/glossary#database), it sends info about intended changes to a [node](/gov/glossary#node).

+## Burning (tokens)

+Expression describing when tokens are destroyed permanently, typically to reduce the total supply.

 ## Byzantine Fault Tolerance (BFT)

 The network's ability to reach and maintain [consensus](/gov/glossary#consensus) and function correctly even in the presence of malicious, faulty, or non-cooperative actors/[nodes](/gov/glossary#node).